 Ammonia is toxic to angelfish.
 When the tank’s pH levels are between 6.8 and 7.8, ammonia is harmless and naturally converted into nitrite by beneficial bacteria in the tank.
-However, ammonia can become toxic due to fish over-stocking, over-feeding, decaying organic matter, poor tank hygiene, and fish excrement.
-If not removed from the tank, ammonia can lead to bacterial infections and diseases or death.

 Does Ammonia Burn Angelfish?

 Ammonia (NH3) is a toxic nitrogenous waste found in most aquariums.
-It kills fish at high levels and causes a variety of diseases and infections that are often fatal.
-Ammonia poisoning is common, especially in new tanks.
-When ammonia reaches dangerous levels, it chemically burns the fish’s skin, eyes, gills, tail, and fins.
+It kills fish at high levels and causes many diseases and infections that are often fatal.

 Younger angelfish are most at risk.
 In a study published by the Fresenius Environmental Bulletin, a team of researchers found that the mortality rate of juvenile angelfish increased as soon as they added larger amounts of ammonia to the tank.
-The toxicity of ammonia depends on the angelfish’s:

-- Age
+- Age.

-- Acclimation history
+- Acclimation history.

-- Water-quality parameters
+- Water-quality parameters.

 Other studies have shown that ammonia poisoning causes intense physiological distress in various species of fish, which often causes long-lasting mental damage.